Boris Rieloff

+Club career

+Rieloff began his career at Audax Italiano football academy.
+He arrived at Audax Italiano in 1993 when he was nine for then be promoted to the first-adult team in 2004.
+His good performances under the coach Raúl Toro Fuenzalida during 2006 and 2007 seasons made his services as a right back a great value.
 After 2008, the decline of Audax in the national concert —in comparison with his previous campaigns— was eclipsing his showy game and projections that he achieved in Toro's team (who was fired by the club's board in November of that year).
-Despite his good game in the brief revaluation of Audax through the 2010 annual championship (where they achieved a third place), later he didn't manage to have regularity either in his time at Gimnasia y Esgrima de La Plata or in Colo-Colo, institution of unstable seasons during the 2011–2013 period.

-Club career

-Rieloff began his career at Audax Italiano football academy for then be promoted to the first-adult team in 2004.
-After playing six seasons at the Italic club he did not renew his contract in December 2010, so Audax board honored him for his years playing at Estadio Bicentenario de La Florida during a game with Unión Española.
+After playing six seasons at the Italic club, Rieloff did not renew his contract in December 2010, so Audax board honored him for his years playing at Estadio Bicentenario de La Florida during a game with Unión Española.

-After his departure, was heavy linked with Universidad de Chile and Colo-Colo, but he refused them for an alleged offer from Argentina.
+After his departure from Audax Italiano, he was heavy linked with Universidad de Chile and Colo-Colo, but he refused them for an alleged offer from Argentina.
 Finally, on 15 January 2011, Rieloff was presented at Argentine Primera División side Gimnasia La Plata as club’s new signing, which he reached a six-month deal.

+Despite his good game in the brief revaluation of Audax through the 2010 annual championship (where they achieved a third place), later he didn't manage to have regularity either in his time at Gimnasia y Esgrima de La Plata or, later, in Colo-Colo, institution of unstable seasons during the 2011–2013 period.